aakashsyadav1999/Dog-Breed-Classifier/README.md

 3. **Monitor with Prefect:**
    - Check Prefect UI to monitor DAGs and ensure the pipeline is functioning as expected.

+4. **Monitor model metric:**
+   - View all the model metric by writing "mlflow ui" in the terminal section which will open a section of mlflow for measuring model performance.

 ---

 ## Orchestration Process